 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
 That Regulation does not include a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-Product name: CT (Lux) Pan European Smaller Legal entity identifier: 549300FG0S32L53EKJ87 Companies (the "Portfolio")
+Product name:CT (Lux) American Smaller Companies (the "Portfolio")